If you stop being a Futures Housing Group customer, and you still owe us money, we will not write it off.

 If you claim Universal Credit, you need to tell the benefits office the date you intend to leave the property.
 If you leave the property before the end of the four-week notice period, you will receive your housing benefit only up to the date you moved out.
 You will have to pay the difference up to the end of the tenancy.

 You must advise us of the death and of the date you intend to return the keys.
-We will send you an End of tenancy form.
-You must complete this and send it back to us with a copy of the death certificate.
+We will send you an end of tenancy form.
+You must fill this in this and send it back to us with a copy of the death certificate.
 The tenancy will end on the following Monday after the keys have been returned.

-Please note that benefits will end within the week of the tenant’s death.
+Please note that benefits will end within a week of the tenant’s death.
 Rent and other service charges will continue to be charged for the property until the keys are returned.

-If you leave your tenancy with arrears and do not give us your new address, we may use a tracing agency to find you.
+If you owe Futures money when you move out (for example, unpaid rent) and do not give us your new address, we may use a tracing agency to find you.

-Once we have found you, we will contact you and give you the chance to pay what you owe to clear the arrears on your account.
+Once we have found you, we will give you the chance to pay what you owe to clear the arrears on your account.

-If you refuse to pay your arrears, we will pass your details to a debt collection agency or take court action to recover the debt.
+If you refuse to pay, we will pass your details to a debt collection agency or take court action to recover the debt.
 This may lead to extra legal costs.